section-engineering-education/engineering-education/content/articles/working-with-github-web-api-in-python/index.md

 published: true
 url: /working-with-github-web-api-in-python/
 title: Working with GitHub API in Python
 description: This article will be an introduction to understanding GitHub API.
-We'll build a repository summarizer using Python.
+We will build a repository summarizer using Python.
+We will also request information related to Python projects on GitHub using the GitHub API.
 author: bonface-muriithi
-date: 2021-08-21T00:00:00-10:00
+date: 2021-08-24T00:00:00-14:00
 topics: [API]
 excerpt_separator: <!--more-->
 images:

   - url: /engineering-education/working-with-github-web-api-in-python/hero.jpeg
     alt: Working with GitHub API in Python
 ---
-For fetching information from the web, we usually request for complete web pages, and extract information by parsing the HTML scripts.
+When fetching information from the web, we usually request for complete web pages, and extract information by parsing the HTML scripts.
 Similarly, an Application Programming Interface (API) performs the same operation in a more efficient way.
 <!--more-->
 This tutorial will teach you how to create a self-contained application that generates a summary based on the information it obtains through the API.

 [GitHub](https://github.com/) is a website where programmers can contribute to various open-source projects.

-In this article, we will be requesting information related to Python projects on GitHub using the [Github API](https://api.github.com).
-Also, we will be summarizing information that we've obtained using the API.
+In this article, we will request information related to Python projects on GitHub using the [Github API](https://api.github.com).
+We will also summarize information that we've obtained using the API.

 ### Prerequisites
-As a prerequisite, you must have a little understanding of Python to continue further.
+As a prerequisite, you must have a little understanding of Python to follow the tutorial along.

 ### Objectives
 In this article we will go through:

-- Using an API call to request data
+- Using an API call to request data.
-- Installation of `requests` library
+- Installation of `requests` library.
-- Keeping track of an API response
+- Keeping track of an API response.
-- Using the response dictionary
+- Using the response dictionary.
-- Summing up the top repositories
+- Summing up the top repositories.

 ### Requesting data using an API call
 GitHub's web API allows you to make API requests for a range of data.